World stocks rise on Ukraine diplomacy, ECB easing speculation

-LONDON/PARIS World shares rose on Thursday, supported by diplomatic efforts to cool the crisis in Ukraine, while the euro held steady on speculation the ECB could take fresh action to support the euro zone economy.
+LONDON World shares rose on Thursday, supported by diplomatic efforts to cool the crisis in Ukraine, while the euro held steady on speculation the European Central Bank would ease monetary policy later in the day.

-The European Central Bank is expected to keep interest rates on hold but loosen lending conditions to ward off the threat of excessively low inflation and underpin a fragile recovery.
+The ECB was expected to keep interest rates on hold but loosen lending conditions to ward off the threat of excessively low inflation and support the euro zone's fragile economic recovery.

-The Bank of England, also meeting on Thursday, kept interest rates unchanged, seeking to give the economy more time to build momentum before removing its stimulus.

-European shares climbed, led by peripheral euro zone markets such as Portugal, Spain and Italy, with the region's blue-chip Euro STOXX 50 .STOXX50E index gaining 0.6 percent.

 The euro held steady against the dollar, having earlier slipped to its lowest this month.